Home Contents Index Member Center Download Collect! Users Help

 Printed Page Doesn't Eject

-Q - We are printing reports on an HP Laserjet Series IIP.
+Q - (a) We are printing reports on an HP Laserjet.
 After printing from the software, we must take the printer offline and press the form feed button before it will actually output the report.
-Is this likely to be a problem with the printer or with a code perhaps being missed?
+Why?

 Top of page.